Appointment

 Comments such as of good testimony' or recommended by'

-individuals to take over important posts in the event of death or
+over important posts in the event of death or illness (what today we

-illness (what today we would call dormant appointments) dates from
+would call dormant appointments) dates from late in the 17th

-late in the 17th century.
-There are also a number of instances
+century.
+There are also a number of instances where the posting

-where the posting was noted as acting' or was subsequently
+was noted as acting' or was subsequently cancelled or not taken

-cancelled or not taken up.
-The reason for the new Warrant
+up.
+The reason for the new Warrant Officer's move is normally

-Officer's move is normally recorded in the warrant - such notes as
+recorded in the warrant - such notes as former deceased' being

-former deceased' being commonplace.
-This may be the only
+commonplace.
+This may be the only record of what happened to

-record of what happened to the previous post-holder.
+the previous post-holder.

 Entry